MyHush/hush/README.md

 ## Discord

-Please feel free to join us on Discord at https://myhush.org/hush .
+Please feel free to join us on Discord at https://myhush.org/discord.html .
 There are many channels, some you might enjoy are #general, #support and #mining.

-Please feel free to join us on Discord at https://myhush.org/discord.html

 Forum
 -----